A Quantitative Study of Energy Localization Characteristics in Defect-embedded Phononic Crystals: Applications of Defect-embedded PnCs

-The velocity responses and the corresponding FFTs of the base MoA in Fig. \ref{fig:FIG6}(b,c) indicate its behavior as a passive acoustic filter that allows propagation of frequency components of $\mathrm{F}(\bar{t})$ in the PB range, $\Omega\in[\sqrt{k_\mathrm{g,r}},\sqrt{4+k_\mathrm{g,r}}]$ while attenuating frequencies in the BGs.
-Alternately, both the AMMs manifest a narrow-band velocity response, centered at the prescribed defect frequency, $\Omega_\mathrm{d}=1$ at $j=1$.
-Though PB frequency signatures of $\mathrm{F}(\bar{t})$ persist at $j=(\mathrm{N}+1)/2, \mathrm{N}$ in the AMMs, the level of transmission is significantly lower compared to the base MoA.
+The velocity responses and the corresponding FFTs of the MoA PnC in Fig. \ref{fig:FIG7}(b,c) indicate its behavior as a passive acoustic filter that allows propagation of frequency components of $\mathrm{F}(\bar{t})$ in the PB range, $\Omega\in[\sqrt{k_\mathrm{g,r}},\sqrt{4+k_\mathrm{g,r}}]$ while attenuating frequencies in the BGs.
+Alternately, both the PnCs manifest a narrow-band velocity response, centered at the prescribed defect frequency, $\Omega_\mathrm{d}=1$ at $j=1$.
+Though PB frequency signatures of $\mathrm{F}(\bar{t})$ persist at $j=(\mathrm{N}+1)/2, \mathrm{N}$ in the PnCs, the level of transmission is significantly lower compared to the MoA PnC.
 To analyze this contrasting behavior, we quantify the total energy at a given mass index:

 where the kinetic and potential energy components are calculated as: